SigveLan/Master/README.md

 - Essential tasks are filtered away as they are already listed in essential tasks.
 - Instructions are listed in the file for removal of tasks with missing metabolites.
 - Any task that fails for a given tissue is removed.
+- All tasks that passed for a tissue is then written to file.

 #### FVA and Model Exploration
 - Use the scripts/FBA_scripts/model.explore.ipynb
+- In this case the FVA test uses the generic Human1 model.
+- A long list of constraints will be added to the model
+- Then FVA is run with and withouth HIBCH knockout.
+- To see what the reactoins are, visit: https://metabolicatlas.org/explore/Human-GEM/gem-browser